cristal307/cristalrivera/content/home/slider.md

 [[item]]
-  content = "You will know me a bit more in here, what are my interests,my professional experience,accomplishments, events and some of my blogs written in spanish and english. " align = "center"
+  content = "This website will help you get to know me more: about my interests, my personal experiences,accomplishments,talks and some of my posts written in spanish and english." align = "center"

   overlay_color = "#FA8072"  # An HTML color value.